jcolozzi/MSAccess-agent/README.md

 # MSAccess-agent

+**Access-POSH.ps1** is a port of the Python unmateria/MCP-Access server (54+ tools) to native PowerShell.

+No MCP server needed — AI agents call functions directly via terminal.

 Use the **Access-POSH.ps1** PowerShell script to interact with Access databases via COM automation.
 Replace the .ps1 path in the .md files to the path on your computer.

 ## Available Functions (54 public)